alex23lemm/Syria-Refugee-Response-Shiny-App/about.md

 It uses up-to-date R technology and R packages which are not yet available on CRAN like, for instance, Hadley Wickham's [tidyr package](https://github.com/hadley/tidyr) or Joe Cheng's [leaflet package](https://github.com/jcheng5/leaflet-shiny).

 Most of the heavy lifting is done by functions defined in utils.R which is also part of the app's repo.
-Part of this functionality is the follwing:
+Part of this functionality is the following:

 * Downloading data using the United Nations JSON API
 * Tidying and processing the data